mk-fg/name-based-routing-policy-controller/README.rst

   This is done so that this tool doesn't just track general upstream up/down status, but only marks things as needing a workaround when it legitimately works, unlike direct connection.

+  TODO: not implemented yet, only direct checks are made

 - State of the host only changes after a grace period, to avoid flapping between routes needlessly for whatever temporary issues, like maybe service being down